 So is Blade Runner 2049 good?
 Yes.
-Emphatically, yes — but only if you’ve seen the first.
-And only if you’re okay with answer of is he or isn’t he a replicant?
-And also if you’re into cerebral sci-fi movies that examine humanity through various lenses without beating you over the head (or steadily holding your hand) with exposition.
+Emphatically, yes — but how much you’ll enjoy it might depend on if you’ve seen the movie that precedes it.
+And it might depend on if you’re okay with the final cut of the first film which definitively answers the question of “is he or isn’t he?”
+And it could also depend on if you’re into cerebral sci-fi movies that examine humanity through various lenses without beating you over the head (or steadily holding your hand) with exposition.

 In the first Blade Runner, replicants were altogether illegal on planet Earth, and blade runners hunted them down in the act of “retiring” them.
 And because they’re engineered to do more (harder, better, faster, stronger), replicants were tough prey for those who ran “on the knife’s edge between humanity and inhumanity.”

 Blade Runner 2049 takes place 30 years after the events of the first movie, and a lot has changed.
 Replicants are legal now, thanks to Niander Wallace’s advancement of Eldon Tyrell’s technology.
 The newer models are more docile, incapable of lying or disobeying direct commands from their human masters.
 Still, they aren’t altogether accepted.
 As Agent K comes home to his apartment, he casually ignores the anti-replicant phrase spray-painted on his door.